 On Sunday the 14th of April, the bunch sets off for the 117th edition of Paris-Roubaix.
-It’s the third of five Monuments on the cycling calendar.
-Also known as the ‘Hell of the North’, Paris-Roubaix is one of the oldest and one of the most difficult one-day races with riders having to endure a daunting gauntlet of cobbled sectors before the finish in the Roubaix Velodrome.
+Also known as the ‘Hell of the North’, it is one of the oldest and one of the most difficult one-day races with riders having to endure a daunting gauntlet of cobbled sectors before the finish in the Roubaix Velodrome.
+The upcoming edition amounts to 257 kilometres with 54.5 kilometres on pavé.
+(Slideshow route/profile)

 A perfect blend of positioning, power and tactical nous are required if a rider is to lift the famous cobble-stone trophy awarded to the victor, not too mention a large slice of luck.
 Given the conditions, mechanical issues are unavoidable in Roubaix, the timing of which can be the difference between winning and losing.